Micheal O'Brien (Canadian politician): Political career

-On September 1, 1988, in a five-hour contest in a packed Richmond Hill Lion's Hall on Center Street, Progressive Conservatives chose O'Brien as their candidate in York North, over Martin Peterson and Peter Philips.
+On September 1, 1988, in a five-hour contest in a packed Richmond Hill Lion's Hall on Centre Street, Progressive Conservatives chose O'Brien as their candidate in York North, over Martin Peterson and Peter Philips.
 O'Brien won the nomination in a second ballot decision late in the night.
 "This is a winnable riding, although I think it will be a very tough riding," he was quoted as saying to the Toronto Star's Andrew Duffy.

 In the 1988 Canadian federal election, O'Brien "was declared the winner by 99 votes, was sworn in, and participated in the Canada-U.S. free-trade agreement debate in the short-lived First Session of the Thirty-Fourth Parliament".

 He made his maiden speech in the House of Commons on December 23, 1988.